roundup-tracker/roundup/README.txt

    python demo.py nuke

-Run demo.py from the *source* direcotyr; don't try to run demo.py from the *installed* directory, it will *break*.
+Run demo.py from the *source* directory; don't try to run demo.py from the *installed* directory, it will *break*.